 Retirement doesn’t have to mean that you sit around and play cards or golf all day.
 Most people want to have some sort of focus or purpose in their lives.
 Using these four criteria for activities can help bring focus and purpose: social, routine, challenging, and measurable.

 Think about the activities that you are planning to enjoy in retirement.
 If you put them through these tests you may find that you have more purpose.
-Whether you choose to play golf, pickleball, volunteer, or learn French when you do so using these four criteria you’ll have more focus in your retirement.
+Whether you choose to play golf, pickleball, volunteer, or learn French, when you do so using these four criteria, you’ll have more focus in your retirement.

-The 4 stages of transitions
+The 4 stages of a retirement transition

 There are four phases to change: anticipation, transition, passage, and ending.
 We generally spend 1-5 years in anticipation of retirement.
 This gives us time to prepare, manage our decisions, and get ready to navigate this change.